29 Aug What’s the Difference between a Pain Specialist and a Regular Doctor?

 The advantage of seeing a pain specialist instead of a regular physician

 The field of medicine is always getting more comprehensive, so it makes sense that different physicians pursue specialized knowledge and training to treat key conditions.
 Fully understanding the physiology of pain leads to them getting the best evaluation and treatment options.
 From proper diagnosis to being able to offer a wide variety of treatments beyond surgery and pain medication, only a pain specialist in Scottsdale can give you all of the information and options you deserve.
-For example, a “regular” physician likely isn’t able to offer spinal injections, nerve blocks, and PRP injections.
+For example, a “regular” physician likely isn’t able to offer spinal injections, and nerve blocks.
 However, one of these alternative treatments might be the best approach for you.

 When you’re looking for a pain specialist in Phoenix, it’s important to find someone with the training and expertise necessary to treat your pain.
 Understanding the pain specialist’s background and certification is a great first step.
 Dr. Nikesh Seth has undergone the most comprehensive, intensive pain management training and is committed to offering the most diverse array of treatment plans available.
 He’s always researching and adopting the latest proven techniques, such as manipulation under anesthesia (MUA), to give patients the outcomes they deserve.